Spring UW Course Descriptions

 Can a person be Middle Eastern or is Middle Eastern purely a geographic entity?
 The texts we will explore together will allow us to investigate these questions and understand the perspectives from this diverse region.
 You might think that the authors of our assigned texts are "Middle Eastern" because they are (a) Muslim and (b) have their roots in Afghanistan, Iran and Pakistan.
 Is that a fact or just an assumption?
 Using Edward Said's definition of Orientalism, we will learn that the term "Middle East" is just a catch-all phrase to talk about geographical areas or people that some living in the West are unfamiliar with.
 Through our texts we will explore burning topics such as “what is a migrant?”
 Is a migrant and an immigrant the same?
 Is there a difference between a migrant and a refugee?
 What kind of crises lead to people becoming migrants or refugees?
 You will also discover the intersectionality between this course and what you learn in your other courses, such as international affairs, comparative politics, psychology, history, economics and more.

 When is it okay to use “I” in an essay?
-You’ve no doubt been told to avoid using personal pronouns in your academic writing to remain objective, but in this course, we will examine and unpack the assumptions behind those conventions.
-Through readings in both creative and scholarly genres, we will begin the course by thinking about the rhetorical implications of “personal writing.”
-We will also consider the essay as a form and practice, examining its history and significance in inquiry and discourse.
+You’ve no doubt been told at some point to avoid using personal pronouns in your academic writing, but what is the source of this prohibition?
+In this course, we will examine and unpack the assumptions surrounding “personal writing” both in and out of the classroom.
+Through readings in both creative and scholarly genres, we will begin the course by thinking about the rhetorical implications of writing from a first-person perspective.
+We will also examine the history of the essay and explore its significance to the practice of inquiry and discourse.

-The writing exercises and projects of this course will ask you to explore dimensions of your lived experiences and cultural identities; this will require a significant amount of self-reflection, analysis, and critical thinking.
-While we will often be in the realm of the “subjective,” this does not mean that we will abandon objectivity.
-The major research project of this course, an autoethnographic essay, will ask you to investigate, critically reflect on, and research aspects of your own personal experiences in order to arrive at new cultural knowledge and contribute to existing conversations with other scholars, artists, activists, and writers.
+The writing exercises and projects in this course will ask you to explore dimensions of your lived experiences and cultural identities; this will require a significant amount of self-reflection, analysis, and critical thinking.
+While we will often be in the realm of the subjective or personal, this does not mean that we will abandon objectivity.
+The major research project of this course, an autoethnographic essay, will ask you to investigate, critically reflect on, and research aspects of your own personal experiences in order to arrive at new cultural knowledge and contribute to existing conversations with other scholars and professionals.
+Writing through the self will require working with one’s own ideas and experiences alongside those of others.

-From federal and state laws to school rules and codes of conduct, systems have historically placed barriers to people’s freedoms and access to opportunities on the basis of race.
+From federal and state laws to school rules and codes of conduct, systems have historically placed barriers to people’s freedoms and access to opportunities.

-Additionally, these institutionalized drivers of inequity are often embedded into society’s culture, where they are far more subtle but equally as unjust.
+Additionally, these institutionalized drivers of inequity are often embedded in social interaction, where they are far more subtle but equally as unjust.

 This course covers a wide range of current topics and events—with an emphasis on current.
 Our initial focus will be on the idea of political conflict as performance art, followed by branching out to cover other forms of conflict, several different styles of writing and public speaking, the dos and don’ts of academic integrity, a dozen or so different databases, and at least three analytical frameworks that will help prepare you for the world beyond the classroom.
 Through it all, we are going to see how conflicts operate at three levels: What is shown, what is hidden, and what goes unseen.